-Individually purchased policies have more favorable consumer laws, including a faster appeals process (if any), bringing suit in state court and suing for bad faith.
+The main difference between individually purchased vs. employer issued policies are the specific laws and procedures that govern the wrongful denial, delay or termination of valid insurance claims.
+Individual disability insurance policies are governed by state law.
+Disability employer group policies are governed by an anti-consumer and draconian law known as ERISA, a federal law enacted 1974.
+Individually purchased insurance policies have more favorable consumer laws, including a faster appeals process (if any), the ability to bring a lawsuit in state court and depending on your state, the protection of bad faith laws.
 Trial by jury is allowed.
-Employer group disability policies have less favorable consumer laws, have a lengthier appeals process, and suit must be brought in federal court with a federal judge deciding the outcome of the case.
+Employer group disability policies are subject to a much less favorable federal law, a longer mandatory pre-suit appeals process, and suit must be brought in federal court with a federal judge deciding the outcome of the case.
 In addition, trial by jury is not allowed and witness and physician testimony may not be allowed.

 Covered income is also treated differently.
 An individual policy will cover your earned income as reported on your federal tax return, which will include bonus, commissions, tips and other profit sharing income.
 Employer group plans will only cover your base salary, which will not include bonus, commissions, tips and other profit sharing income.

-You can reach Miami Long Term Disability Insurance Claims Lawyer J.P.
+You can reach Long Term Disability Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email J.P. directly at [email protected].